traefik/traefik/docs/content/routing/routers/index.md

     whatsoever (neither TCP nor HTTP), and there is at least one non-TLS TCP router that leads to the server in question.

+??? info "PostGRES STARTTLS"

+    Traefik supports the PostGRES STARTTLS protocol,
+    which allows TLS routing for PostGRES connections.

+    To do so, Traefik reads the first bytes sent by a PostGRES client, identifies if they are corresponding to the message of a STARTTLS negotiation, and, if so, acknowledges, and signals the client that it can start the TLS handshake.

+    Please note that Traefik handles in the same way the `allow`, `prefer` and `require` (sslmode values)[https://www.postgresql.org/docs/current/libpq-ssl.html], for the STARTTLS client configuration.

+    Afterwards, the TLS handshake, and routing based on TLS, can proceed as expected.

+!!! warning "PostGRES STARTTLS with TCP TLS PassThrough routers"

+    Please note that there's at least one STARTTLS scenario that cannot be supported in the case of TLS passthrough:

+    If there was no reverse-proxy, the client would have the option to ask for TLS, but to then accept doing cleartext if the server refused TLS (sslmode `prefer`).
+    When Traefik is involved, this becomes impossible.

+    After the clientHello is received, if the matching route is a "TCP TLS Passthrough" one, Traefik will perform itself the negotiation as a STARTTLS client with the PostGRES backend.
+    If the PostGRES backend does not reply favorably, Traefik will close the connection,
+    since an end-to-end TLS connection between the client and the backend cannot happen.

 ??? example "Listens to Every Entry Point"

     **Dynamic Configuration**